exercism/java/exercises/concept/international-calling-connoisseur/.docs/hints.md

 ## 5. Find a country's dialing code

-- There is a [way][map-entry-set-docs] to get an iterable collection of entries in a map, which allows you to search through both keys and values.
+- There is a [way][map-entry-set-docs] to get an iterable collection of entries in a map, which allows you to go through the key-value pairs.

 ## 6. Update the country's dialing code